Suavisimo/sf_turn_fsm/README.md

 # Features

--|Simulate the interactions between players during a turn.
+- Simulates the interactions between players during a turn.
-##### Allow events to exist as "hooks" for other processes to be invoked.
+- Allow events to exist as "hooks" for other processes to be invoked.
 - Provides a drop-in process for Erlang game systems that want to leverage turn-based interactions between players.
--> Builds a template to follow for using the Snowflake technique
+- Builds a template to follow for using the Snowflake technique